Applications will be accepted until: 12:00 noon on Friday, February 5, 2021

 All HFA tenured and tenure-track faculty members may apply.

-Faculty members who apply for HFA subvention must first submit a proposal to the University’s subvention program.
-The application deadline for university subvention is January 17, 2019.
-Applicants for university subvention may not learn whether or not they will receive support prior to the HFA subvention deadline.
-Those seeking university subvention are welcome to apply for college funds understanding that the amount of a college award may be affected should university funds toward the project be granted.
+Faculty members who apply for HFA subvention must first submit a proposal to the University’s subvention program (deadline: Friday, January 15, 2021).
+Although applicants for university subvention may not learn if they will receive support prior to the HFA subvention deadline, they should be aware that the disposition of a university subvention application will be taken into consideration.

-The College of Humanities and Fine Arts follows University practice and will not fund expenses for routine author activities, such as indexing, proofreading, copy editing, purchasing copies, etc.
+The College of Humanities and Fine Arts follows University practice and will not fund expenses for translation and routine author activities such as indexing, proofreading, copy editing, purchasing copies, etc.

 Complete the Subvention Grant online application.

-- A clear and concise description of the work for which you request funding and its role in your larger research agenda or creative plan.
+- A clear and concise description of the work for which you request funding, it's role in your larger research agenda or creative plan, and why subvention is needed. (maximum of 750 characters)

 Criteria for Evaluation